 This course prepares economics and business students to apply microeconomic, financial, and statistical methods as they analyze the economic feasibility of projects.
 Students will learn about capital budgeting, risk and uncertainty, demand analysis, regression analysis, production and cost modeling, and linear programming.
 They will apply Excel and other computer-based simulations to analyze data.
-The goal of the course is ultimately to provide students with the economic decision-making skills they need to plan, design, and finance projects, and to understand how various divisions of a firm must work together to achieve goals.
+The goal of the course is ultimately to provide students with the economic decisionmaking skills they need to plan, design, and finance projects, and to understand how various divisions of a firm must work together to achieve goals.
 Previously EC 0275.

 ECON 3276 Public Finance

 3 Credits

 Prerequisites: ECON 1011, ECON 1012.

 This course examines government expenditure and tax policies with an emphasis on evaluation of expenditures; the structure of federal, state, and local taxes; and the budget as an economic document.
 Previously EC 0276.

 ECON 3278 Economic Statistics

 3 Credits

-Attributes: EVAP Environmental Studies: Applied Professional Skills

-Prerequisites: ECON 1011, ECON 1012.
+Attributes: EVAP Environmental Studies: Applied Professional Skills Prerequisites: ECON 1011, ECON 1012.

 This course introduces students to descriptive statistics, probability theory, discrete and continuous probability distributions, sampling methods, sampling distributions, interval estimation, and hypothesis testing.
 A weekly lab provides opportunities for active exploration and application of course concepts.
 Previously EC 0278.

 ECON 3278L Economic Statistics Lab

 1 Credit

 Corequisite: ECON 3278.

 In this lab, students actively engage in the science of statistics.
 Activities include lectures on mathematical methods, advanced problem-solving projects, collaborative teamwork experiences, and computer applications appropriate to statistical analysis.
 Note: This lab is required of all students pursuing the BS in economics; it is not required for students earning the BA.
 Previously EC 0278L.

 ECON 3290 Mathematical Economics

 3 Credits

 Prerequisites: ECON 1011, ECON 1012, MATH 1016.

 This course applies mathematical models and concepts to economic problems and issues.
 Mathematical techniques include calculus and matrix algebra.
 Economic applications include the areas of consumer theory, theory of the firm, industrial organization, and macroeconomic modeling.
 Previously EC 0290.

 ECON 3980 Internship

-3 or 4 Credits
+3 Credits

-Students, placed in a professional environment by the department, use economic and analytical skills acquired from their courses in a non-academic job setting.
-Students submit a written assignment detailing their internship experience to a faculty sponsor by the end of the term.
+Students will engage in a work experience that is designed to be relevant to the student's academic pursuits, personal development, and professional preparation.
+The internship provides students with the opportunity to gain experience in workplace settings and to translate classroom learning into practice.
+The internship is a substantive career development experience.
+It can be paid or unpaid with the intent of the experience being for the student to be exposed to ideas and concepts in a professional setting while being mentored.
+At the end of the internship experience, students will be able to reflect on their personal and professional growth and make a more informed decision on their career path.
+Students must be matriculated in the Dolan School of Business and have a GPA of at least 2.50.
 Enrollment by permission only.
 Previously EC 0299.

 ECON 4305 Economic Growth

 3 Credits

 Prerequisite: ECON 3205.